iiGray/PhoVSR/README.md

 </details>

-This model is trained on the 61h CMLR training set dataset and get 7.9% WER.
+This model is trained on the 61h CMLR training set and get 7.9% WER.